ROCm/omniperf/docs/conceptual/compute-unit.rst

   write-through.
 The vL1D caches from multiple compute units are kept coherent with one another through software instructions.

-* CDNA accelerators -- that is, AMD Instinct MI100 and newer -- contain
+* CDNA accelerators -- that is, AMD Instinct™ MI100 and newer -- contain
   specialized matrix-multiplication accelerator pipelines known as the :ref:`desc-mfma`.